Covid-19 asymptomatic testing programme

 What to do if there is a positive result

-If there is a positive result from a home test, it is very likely that the student has Covid and is infectious.
+If there is a positive result from an LFD home test, it is very likely that the student has Covid and is infectious.
 However, because the tests are being carried out at home and may not be as well controlled as in school, a PCR test needs to be carried out to confirm.
 This can be booked through the Government website at https://www.gov.uk/get-coronavirus-test and the result must be reported to the school.
-We will then undertake contact tracing as required.

 The Privacy Notice which explains how students' personal data is used can be accessed below: